AndrewLuyt/lytton_temperature_log/README.md

 The data isn't updated at **exactly** 60 second intervals as sometimes observations are repeated - fix that in the data processing step.
 Real-world data is dirty :)

+There is some R code to plot two graphs:

+1. Minute-by-minute temperatures over the entire dataset
+2. The distribution of temperature **differences** between June 29 and 28.
+The temperatures on the two days are joined on the hour & minute.
+Any non-matching times (from incomplete data) are discarded.